sadgedog/Secure-File-Splitter/README.md

 image splitter includes sympy, numpy and cv2 as external libraries.
 Therefore, please install those libraries when you test this.

 ![test](./docs/example.gif)

+# TODO:

+Currently, only very small files in BMP format are supported.
+Therefore, I would like to support large files such as JPEG, PNG, etc...